rwehrens/BatchCorrMetabolomics/README.md

 # BatchCorrMetabolomics
-Supplementary material for the paper "Improved batch correction in untargeted MS-based metabolomics" by R. Wehrens, et al. To appear in Metabolomics, 2016.
+Supplementary material for the paper "Improved batch correction in untargeted MS-based metabolomics" by R. Wehrens, et al. Metabolomics, 12:1-12 (2016).

 Installing this package: in R, type the following